jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 - [ ] Prepare a super-simple IM2 handler which only increments a 32 bit value so that ROM int routine is not run.
 We can use this counter to better measure the execution time.
 - [ ] Run with INTs disabled and sync with Vsync with floating bus trick
 - [ ] Scroll down with attributes
+- [ ] Parallax scrolling by scrolling the leftmost and rightmost columns at a different higher speed than the center ones.
+Allow for a different scroll speed per column.
+Modify scroll routine to receive 3 params: address, num of scroll pixels, height of the scroll window.
+Computed jump for the correct number od LDDs.

 - With the previous ideas, we are using two exhaustive loops: a) when scrolling a column, we do it for all lines; and b) when invalidating, we do it for the whole scroll area.
 We can try to optimize each of them (or both) to not do them exhaustively, but selectively.
 - Scrolling all columns takes less than a frame, while updating SP1 background takes 2 frames and some more.
 So it makes sense to first try to optimize invalidations (biggest gain will be probably here), and then scrolling (this gain will be lower).